Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Strolling through Planty Park in Summer| ©Soon Keat Ong

 One of Kraków's favourite summer activities is a leisurely stroll through one of its most famous parks: Planty Park.
-I suggest you follow one of the most famous maxims among travellers, "where you go, do what you see", and join young and old on a walk through the more than 4 kilometres of this green space.
+I advise you to follow one of the most famous maxims among travellers, "where you go, do what you see", and join young and old on a walk through the more than 4 kilometres of this green space.

-Book a guided tour of the Old Town
+Book a guided tour of the old town

 2. Don't miss the Festival of Jewish Culture in Kazimierz